Winston Hills

 An assessment of population growth drivers in Winston Hills reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Winston Hills' population, as of Aug 2025, is approximately 11,210.
-This figure represents an increase from the 2021 Census count of 11,199 people.
+Winston Hills' population is 11,207 as of November 2025.
+This reflects an increase of 8 people since the 2021 Census, which reported a population of 11,199.
 The change was inferred from ABS's estimated resident population of 11,207 in June 2024 and additional validated new addresses since the Census date.
-This results in a population density ratio of 2,577 persons per square kilometer, placing Winston Hills in the upper quartile relative to national locations assessed by AreaSearch.
+This equates to a density ratio of 2,576 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
 Overseas migration contributed approximately 82.5% of overall population gains during recent periods.

-AreaSearch's projections for Winston Hills are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate an expected increase just below the median of national areas, with Winston Hills projected to expand by 811 persons to 2041, reflecting a total increase of 7.2% over the 17-year period.
+Future population trends indicate an expected increase just below the median of national areas, with the area expected to expand by 811 persons to 2041 based on latest population numbers, reflecting a total increase of 7.2% over the 17 years.

 Frequently Asked Questions - Population